slsa-framework/slsa-proposals/0005/README.md

     1. Build platform name
     2. Attested SLSA levels
     3. URI that resolves to the public audit report
-    4. List of URIs that resolve to the build platform's public vulnerability disclosures
+    4. List of URIs that resolve to public evidence
+       - (Optional) Public evidence of SLSA conformance
+       - (Optional) Cryptographic materials for verifying provenance (e.g. public keys, sigstore metadata)
+       - Build platform's public vulnerability disclosures
     5. (Optional) Build ID
-    6. (Optional) List of URIs that resolve to materials for verifying provenance (e.g. public keys)
 3. The build platform completes the terms and conditions form.

-The maintainers will review the PR and merge it after confirming the auditor is a registered participant in the program..
+The maintainers will review the PR and merge it after confirming the auditor is a registered participant in the program.

 Once the PR is merged and the terms are signed, the OpenSSF grants the build platform a limited license to use the SLSA logo on its website and other promotional materials.
 Should the build platform fail to adhere to the program's terms or meet its requirements, the OpenSSF will revoke that license and, if necessary, enforce its trademarks.

+## Potential future work

+### Conformance attestations

+The SLSA community could create a new attestation (perhaps an in-toto predicate) that indicates the issuing party attests that the named build platform meets the included SLSA level(s).
+The build platform would optionally provide one or more of these attestations when producing provenance, and the consumer would use these attestations as part of their decision of whether or not to use an artifact.

+This idea is not part of the initial proposal because pursuing it would require integrating with a policy engine that is more general than slsa-verifier (or other SLSA verification tools).
+The community can easily add these attestations later should there be sufficient demand.

 ## Alternatives considered